 When Jehu was come to Jezreel, Jezebel heard of it; and she painted her face, and tired her head, and looked out at a tower window….And (Jehu) lifted up his face to the window and said, Who is on my side?
 Who?
 And there looked out to him two or three eunuchs.
 And he said, Throw her down.
 So they threw her down: and her blood was sprinkled on the wall and on the horses: and he trod her under foot.
 And when he was come in, he did eat and drink, and said, Go, see now this cursed woman, and bury her, for she is a king’s daughter.
 II Kings 9:21-34

 Jehu then turned his attention to the next generation.
-Jezebel and Ahab had a daughter named Athaliah who had married Jehoram the king of Judah in a marriage alliance that would come close to uniting the two kingdoms…but also spread the priests of Baal into the south.
+Jezebel and Ahab had a daughter named Athaliah who had married Jehoram the king of Judah in a marriage alliance that would come close to reuniting the two kingdoms…but also spread the priests of Baal into the south and perhaps eve to the Temple in Jerusalem.
 When her husband died, Athaliah’s son became the king of Judah.
 Jehu took up arms against both kings…north and south.

 And Joram king of Israel and Ahaziah king of Judah went out…against Jehu…And it came to pass when Joram saw Jehu that he said, Is it peace, Jehu?
 And he answered, What peace, so long as the whoredoms of thy mother Jezebel and her witchcrafts are so many?